Age-Based Live Event Caching

 Segment Age as a Control Variable

 When an unassigned edge server receives a segment, it checks the age against the cutoff threshold.
-Near-live segments go to the head of the high-priority list.
-Segments already past the threshold go to the head of the low-priority list.
-When a cached high-priority segment later crosses the threshold, it moves to the head of the low-priority list.
-The low-priority list is pruned tail-first when free cache falls below a floor.
+Near-live segments go into the high-priority list.
+Older segments go into the low-priority list, pruned tail-first when free cache falls below a floor.

 Common Mistakes

 Using the same cache policy for live and VOD content.
 LRU works for VOD.
 It fails for live events where access recency and retention value diverge sharply.
 Running both content types through the same eviction policy means one is served poorly.
-Netflix runs separate caching applications for each on the same edge server (Newton, 2026).
+(Newton, 2026).

 Leaving the assigned server as a single point of failure.
 If the assigned server becomes unavailable, full DVR rewind fails until the event ends and VOD segments are available from origin.
 That failure mode deserves explicit attention in reliability planning.